 Over a million people who lived or worked at Marine Corps Base Camp Lejeune in North Carolina were exposed to dangerously high levels of toxic chemicals in the water supply at the base.
 The contaminated water at Camp Lejeune lasted from 1953 to 1987.
-Congress recently passed a new federal law giving victims of the Camp Lejeune water contamination the right to sue the government and get compensation.
+Congress passed a new federal law giving victims of Camp Lejeune water contamination the right to sue the government and get compensation.

 The mass tort lawyers at Miller & Zois are currently accepting Camp Lejeune cases from victims who lived or worked at Camp Lejeune prior to 1987 and were later diagnosed with cancer or another serious health condition.

 Camp Lejeune is big Marine Corps training facility and base that covers around 250 square miles in Onslow County, North Carolina.
 Camp Lejeune is the headquarters and base of operations for the II Marine Expeditionary Force and several other Marine Corps commands.
 Lejeune accommodates on base population of over 50,000 with barracks, family housing, schools, a hospital, other facilities.

 Camp Lejeune has its own independent water supply system much like a small town.
 In the 1980s, it was discovered that the water supply at Lejeune was heavily contaminated.
 The drinking water at Camp Lejeune was found to contain toxic, carcinogenic chemicals at levels that were thousands of times above the maximum safe limits for potable water.